 In the case of an appeal, determining if the appeal is directly related and germane to the decision of the next- lower authority.
 (If not, the appeal must be rejected and returned.)

 Determining if all the information necessary to adjudicate the matter and reach a decision is included.
-(Such information may include names, addresses, phone numbers, minutes of previous hearings, applicable rules, referees game reports, etc.)
+(Such information may include names, addresses, phone numbers, minutes of previous hearings, applicable rules, referee’s game reports, etc.)

 Determining whether the matter has been filed with the proper authority.